 We’ve taken thousands of calls in service departments over the years and there is nearly no end to the way drivers describe the various warning lights that pop up on their instrument panels.
 These, of course, are not car people, just average every day drivers trying to describe a symbol that was presumably designed to be universally understood around the globe.

 The Tire Pressure Monitoring System (TPMS) symbol is the least understood of all and sees the greatest variation of descriptions.
 It is also what prompted us to pay attention to and collect more descriptions of other symbols.
 The TPMS light is supposed to be a slice or cutaway of a tire.
 In all our years in the automotive industry, we have never actually seen a tire slice or met someone who has seen one.
-How are average drivers supposed to recognize it the first, second or even the third time they see it?
+How are average, every day drivers supposed to recognize it the first, second or even the third time they see it?

 Some TPMS warning light description are: